 - The only entrance to the school parking is also the exit: All driving areas are one-way only.
-Please follow the One-Way signs. - Please use the first available parking spot and follow the designated one-way pattern to maintain a smooth traffic flow. - Remember our school is located in a residential area observe all speed limits and signage. - Do not park in the fire lane. - Elementary pickup and drop-off is done via the Fire Lane until further notice. - Vehicles must be attended.
-DO NOT idle your engine while waiting. - Toddler & Primary parents are expected to enter the building or playground are to drop-off or pickup their children. - DO NOT leave children unattended in your vehicle. - Exhaust fumes are poisonous turn your engines off while parked in our lot.
+Please follow the One-Way signs. - Please use the first available parking spot and follow the designated one-way pattern to maintain a smooth traffic flow. - Remember our school is located in a residential area observe all speed limits and signage. - Do not park in the fire lane. - Vehicles must be attended.
+DO NOT idle your engine while waiting. - Toddler & Primary parents are expected to enter the building or playground area to drop-off or pickup their children. - DO NOT leave children unattended in your vehicle. - Exhaust fumes are poisonous turn your engines off while parked in our lot.